microsoft/vscode-tools-for-ai/docs/prepare-localmachine.md

 To install CUDA

 - Visit this [site](https://developer.nvidia.com/cuda-90-download-archive), download CUDA and install it.
-- Make sure to install the CUDA runtime libraries, and then add CUDA binary path to the %PATH% or $PATH environment variable.
+- Make sure to install the CUDA runtime libraries, and then add CUDA binary path to the `%PATH%` or `$PATH` environment variable.
-- On Windows, this path is "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\bin" by default.
+- On Windows, this path is `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\bin` by default.

 ![install CUDA on Windows](./media/prepare-local-machine/install_cuda90_win.png)